Purpose and Mission

 The ACA is composed of approximately 30 members with balanced representation of employers, labor organizations, and members of the public.
 Members come from a cross-section of those directly affected, interested, and qualified as appropriate to the nature and functions of the ACA.
 The diversity in such membership includes, but is not limited to, race, gender, disability, sexual orientation, and gender identity.

-Representatives from the U.S. Departments of Commerce, Education, Energy, Health and Human Services, Housing and Urban Development, and Transportation will serve as ex officio members.
+Representatives from the U.S. Departments of Commerce, Education, Energy, Health and Human Services, Housing and Urban Development, Transportation, and the Office of Personnel Management will serve as ex officio members.
 The Assistant Secretary of Labor for ETA will also serve as an ex officio member.
 The current membership will serve for two years from their date of appointment.